 Vadais, though generally fried, is primarily made of ulundu (black gram) which is highly nutritious.
 So, here’s your excuse to munch on some extra calories, at least that’s the local mamas and mamis (aunties and uncles) excuse!

 Hard to beat – Bajjis & Bondas!

 Well, this simple rice flour batter works like a super dip with almost any vegetable and once fried, tastes heavenly!
-It is the locals go-to street food when the occasional rains hit the city and everyone yearns for a hot tasty snack.
+It is the locals’ go-to street food when the occasional rains hit the city and everyone yearns for a hot tasty snack.
 Annas & Akkas (a friendly way to refer to the vendors) serve the vadais right off the oil, piping hot with some ketti chutney on the side to go!
-The Jannal Kadai (The Window Shop) at Mylapore serve some delicious Bajjis, Bondas & Vadais just for Rs.
-30 (Quite a steal) and is Chennai top places to eat!
+The Jannal Kadai (The Window Shop) at Mylapore serves some delicious Bajjis, Bondas & Vadais just for Rs.
+30 (Quite a steal) and is Chennai top place to eat!

 A Non-vegetarian’s delight is Chicken 65!

 Fun fact: this iconic dish has its roots leading to Buhari (Hotel).
 The legendary hotel’s 65th item on the menu (hence the name) got really famous and reached celebrity status in the city.

 Now this dish rules every busy street food junction in Chennai.
 You can buy the snack in grams or kilos topped with some special spice mix, served with hot and spicy sauce on the side.

 Kuzhi Paniyaram is a healthy and delicious snack.
 You can opt for sweet or savoury Kuzhi Paniyarams when ordering.